Undivided Resources

 As mentioned earlier, state assessments and standardized testing in general can create a lot of anxiety for both students and parents.
 Just the idea that testing holds schools accountable can put a lot of pressure on parents’ and kids’ shoulders.
 You might wonder what the point is in putting your child through the test.
 We’ll discuss that more below, but the short answer is that state testing creates a layer of accountability for schools and educators.
 However, it’s important to note that students are not required to take the statewide assessments, so if you feel that the benefits of state testing are not worth the stress they put on your child, you can opt your child out.

 Every state is different, but in California, any parent can opt their child out of state testing by writing a letter (each year) to the school (check with your school district for specifics) and simply stating that they would like to opt their child out of state testing (name the test) for that academic school year.
 You can also ask that the school make arrangements for a productive educational experience for their child during the testing period.
 This request must be in writing and it’s important to retain a copy of the request in your records.
 Schools must grant this request, but will not present this as an option to you because they are only permitted to have a certain percentage of students opt out.
 This process takes place outside of the IEP, so even if you opt out, you will still need to have a testing section on the IEP as though your child were planning to take it.
-You can read our sample letter here.
+If you're an Undivided member, you can find our sample letter here.

 ESSA recognizes a parent’s right to opt out of state testing, and in California, there are no consequences to students nor any state sanctions imposed on schools in which parents have opted out.
 However, opting out effectively releases your child’s teacher from accountability for your child’s academic progress.
 Students who opt out may be given alternative assignments or study time.
 Additionally, in some other states, the school may ask that you keep your child at home on testing days.